atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 r: ^-, I it.
 1^
 C ■»
 f 2
-i « Marry your stster! — Would you
+i « Marry your stster! --Would you
 I have fne marry a whore ?"
 ft
 4 *